JRHB314/VBCS-Integration/README.md

 <h3>Calling the Module Function.</h3>

-We want this function to be called on page load.
-Go to Events for the {pageName} page.<br>
+We want this function to be called whenever the page loads.
+Go to `Events` on the left sidebar for the {pageName} page.<br>
-Click Create Event Listener, then under Lifecycle Events, select vbEnter.
-This will be an event that runs when the page loads.<br>
+Click `Create Event Listener`, then under `Lifecycle Events`, select `vbEnter`.
+This will be an event that runs whenever the page loads.<br>
 ![](/images/3-15.png)<br>
 <br>
 Hit the + sign next to Page Action Chains to create a new action chain.
 Name this runLoadDescriptions.<br>